sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 > to extend a class that is defined into the Janus code and implementing this interface in order to have
 > benefit of existing code.

+The functions [:onstartfunction:] and [:onstopfunction:] are invoked when the service is started an stopped, respectively.
+You could code in these two functions any intialization or destruction code.

 ### Determine the injection module